 Until then, what questions do you have regarding the legality of sharing images online?
 You can leave a comment by clicking here.

 For further reading, the ever-awesome Peg Fitzpatrick, the incredible Ana Hoffman and expert attorney Sara Hawkins have written great pieces on the subject:

-- 12 Most Picture Perfect Ways To Ensure You’re Legally Using Online Photos – by Sara Hawkins
+- The Best Ways to Be Sure You’re Legally Using Online Photos – by Sara Hawkins

 - Oh Snap, Can I (Legally) Use That Photo? by Peg Fitzpatrick

 - Free Blog Images: Where to Find Them and How to Use Them – by Ana Hoffman

 - Copyright Fair Use and How It Works for Online Images by Sara Hawkins